Dictionary

 Pockets whose openings are bordered by one or two pipings.

 Quality feature of garments that assesses the conformity of cut, lines and function with the anatomical requirements of the wearer.
 Also referred to as 'fit' in technical jargon.
-Fit overview

 A piece of fabric used as a flap on pockets, reinforced with lining in various shapes and sizes, with or without a buttonhole.